-- In 2013, the ACA raised the income tax rate for 1 million individuals with incomes above $200,000.
-It also raised taxes for 4 million couples filing joint returns on incomes exceeding $250,000.
-The rate increased from 1.45 percent to 2.35 percent on income above the threshold.
-They also pay an additional 3.8 percent Medicare tax.
+- In 2013, the ACA raised the income tax rate for individuals with incomes above $200,000.
+It also raised taxes for couples filing joint returns on incomes exceeding $250,000.
+The rate increased from 1.45% to 2.35% on income above the threshold.
+They also pay an additional 3.8% Medicare tax on investment income.
 That applies to the lesser of income from dividends, capital gains, rent and royalties or income above the threshold.

-- Starting in 2013, medical device manufacturers and importers paid a 2.3 percent excise tax.
-Note: This tax was suspended for 2016-2018.
-Indoor tanning services paid a 10 percent excise tax.
+- Indoor tanning services paid a 10% excise tax.
 This might discourage those businesses from hiring new employees.

-- Starting in 2013, families could deduct medical expenses that exceeded 10 percent of income.
-Before, they could deduct any expenses that exceeded 7.5 percent of income.
+- Starting in 2013, families could deduct medical expenses that exceeded 10% of income.
+Before, they could deduct any expenses that exceeded 7.5% of income.
 The Tax Cut and Jobs Act restored the deduction to the 7.5% limit for 2017 and 2018, and subsequent legislation extended the 7.5% limit through 2020.